WANGYue0216/Group10_MSDA8001_Dissertation/README.md

    Open `m3_PyDDM.ipynb` in the browser, verifying the data file path.

 5. **Execute Analysis**
-   - Review pre-computed BIC results in `BIC_Folder` to identify the best model among M0-M6 (typically M3).
+   - Review pre-computed BIC results in `BIC_Folder` to identify the best model among M0-M6.
-   - Open `m3_PyDDM.ipynb` and run each cell to fit the M3 model (1000 samples, 500 burn-in samples), evaluate fit quality, parameter estimation, and visualizations (e.g., reaction time distribution fit).
+   - Open `m3_PyDDM.ipynb` and run each cell to fit the M3 model (the best model), evaluate fit quality, parameter estimation, and visualizations (e.g., reaction time distribution fit).
-   - Examine the effects of SF and attention on drift rate (v) and decision boundary (a).
+   - Examine the effects of SF and attention to drift rate (v) and decision boundary (a).

 6. **Result Interpretation**
-   - Lower BIC values indicate better model fit, with M3 typically being the best.
+   - Lower BIC values indicate better model fit.
    - Fit quality plots demonstrate the alignment of model-predicted and actual reaction time distributions.
    - Parameter estimates (e.g., drift rate, decision boundary) reflect the influence of SF and attention.